LLNL/maestrowf/docs/Maestro/tutorials.md

 Study launched successfully.
 ```

 Maestro will prompt you to actually launch the study before submitting, letting you confirm some of the settings first.
-These options will be covered later in these tutorials and the how-to sections <!-- NOTE: LINK TO HOW-TO-GUIDES -->.
+These options will be covered later in these tutorials, the [how-to sections](how_to_guides/index.md), and the [cli reference](cli.md).

 ### Checking the status